linkeddata/dokieli/README.md

 * Join the [dokieli chat](https://gitter.im/linkeddata/dokieli) for help and discussion.
 * Break things.
 Report [issues](https://github.com/linkeddata/dokieli/issues/) and document.
 Resolve issues.
 * Optimize.
 Work on features.

-## What does dokieli mean?
-It is derived from "okie dokie" and "linked".
-You can pronounce just like Ned Flanders from The Simpsons.